bitsyamagu/jnord/README.md

    - All of samples should be sequenced under the same or similar conditions(same flowcell, same sequencer, same date, same operator etc) as possible as
 + Check gene names
    - Are your target gene names included in both of refGene.txt and capture bed file?
 If these three files don't have consistent record(genes' name and regions), then jnord will fail.
++ No "chr" prefix
+   - We are using a reference genome that doesn't have "chr" prefix in its contig name.
+So if you want to utilize "chr" prefix, fix RODImpl.java(line11-34), RefGene.java(line 65) and SureSelect.java(line 78) not to remove "chr" prefix.
 ## References
 + Accurate and exact CNV identification from targeted high-throughput sequence data https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-12-184